Ideaye/cogno-fast-lens/README.md

 *   **Core Loop:**
     1. User answers a question.
     2. Log the attempt (correctness, time, first-action time).
-    3. Display the FastLens card (fastest method, justification, common pitfalls).
+    3. Display the FastLens card (fastest method, full solution, and analysis of other options).
 *   **Content:** Seeded with public courses for Quantitative Aptitude → Speed Arithmetic (Percentages, Ratios, SI/CI) and Class 10, 11, 13 Chemistry.
 *   **Intelligence:** "Adaptive-lite" algorithm for question selection (no repeats, mix difficulty, focus on weak spots).
 *   **Tech:** No user authentication.
 Anonymous sessions are tracked via `deviceId` in `localStorage`.